csheung/Practicum_File_Storage_System/readme.md

 - Synchronize files and directories between USB devices<br>
 - Create new files or directories in the USB devices<br>
 - Handle multiple clients simultaneously<br>
+- Use fget executable to run each command by establishing a connection thread to the server<br>
+- Use a high-level client to keep the connection and send as many as commands before manually exit<br>

 ## Usage
 Compiling: make<br>